stefanoborini/book-modelviewcontroller/source/01_from_smartui_to_traditional_mvc/03_traditional_mvc.rst

 .. image:: ../_static/images/TraditionalMVC/mvc_triad.png
    :align: center

+FIXME Put a more appropriate image, expressing the strong and weak association between entities.

 The Controller's role is to transform primary events delivered by the View into operations on the Model.
 Depending on the specifics of the application, a Controller may or may not need a reference to the View, but it certainly needs the Model to apply changes on ::